Bell, Queensland: History

 With the opening of the railway 1600 acres was resumed for the township and surveyed into town allotments.
-The first land sales in Bell were in May 1906 with 93 town lots and 15 surburban lots available with a total of 77 lots sold in the first auction.
+The first land sales in Bell were in May 1906 with 93 town lots and 15 suburban lots available with a total of 77 lots sold in the first auction.
 The village was named after Sir Joshua Peter Bell who, at that time, was owner of Jimbour Station.

 Maida Hill Post Office opened on 8 September 1877.
 It was renamed Bell by 1898, Malakoff in 1907 and closed in 1930.
 Bell Railway Station Post Office opened by December 1906 and was renamed Bell Post Office in 1907.

 Bell Provisional School opened on 4 November 1907 and the Bradley, McPhee and Shaw families feature strongly on the enrolments of 1907.
 On 1 January 1909, it became Bell State School.
 The school celebrated its centenary in 2007.

 Bell Memorial Public Hall opened in 1917.

 The railway continued to operate until 1994.